 To get reimbursed, you’ll likely need to do a little homework first.
 This usually involves confirming your benefits, getting the right paperwork from your doctor, and submitting a claim correctly.
 While it might seem like a few extra steps, getting coverage can make consistent, healing massage therapy much more accessible.
 Every insurance provider has different rules, so it’s important to verify your coverage details before you book your appointment.
 This way, you can go into your session with peace of mind, knowing exactly what to expect.

-How to Check Your Insurance Coverage
+How to Check Your Insurance Plan for Coverage

 The best way to find out if your plan covers medical massage is to go straight to the source.
 Start by reviewing your policy documents, which are often available online through your provider’s portal.
 If you can’t find a clear answer, the next step is contacting your insurance company directly.
 When you speak with a representative, be ready to ask specific questions.
 Find out if massage therapy is a covered benefit, what conditions it’s covered for, and if you need to see a therapist within their network.
 Also, ask about your deductible and what percentage of the cost they will cover.